 All other reports or complaints of discrimination against students, faculty and staff members, including but not limited to those based on race, color, religion, national origin, and age will be resolved using the Discrimination Complaint/Grievance Procedure and/or the Student Conduct Code.

-Any conduct that does not rise to the level of Prohibited Conduct as defined in the Title IX Policy and/or falls outside the jurisdiction of the Title IX policy may be investigated and addressed pursuant to other applicable policies, including but not limited to: the Discrimination Compliant/Grievance Procedure, the Student Conduct Code, the Faculty Handbook, and/or the Staff Handbook.
+Any conduct that does not rise to the level of Prohibited Conduct as defined in the Title IX Policy and/or falls outside the jurisdiction of the Title IX Policy may be investigated and addressed pursuant to other applicable policies, including but not limited to: the Discrimination Compliant/Grievance Procedure, the Student Conduct Code, the Faculty Handbook, and/or the Staff Handbook.

 All community members are strongly encouraged to report to the University any incident of Prohibited Conduct as defined in the Title IX Policy.
 Many University administrators are specifically trained to support individuals affected by Prohibited Conduct, and the University is fully committed to promoting a safe and healthy educational and work environment.